neelsmith/virgapes/README.md

 ## What it is

-`virgapes` is a cross-platform library for working with chant encoded in the Virgapes alphabet.
+`virgapes` is a library for working with chant encoded in the Virgapes alphabet.
+It currently builds on the JVM.
+The build system is organized for cross building to Javascript as well:  I am currently working to expose parts of the library on that platform in addition to the JVM.

 ## About the Virgapes alphabet